superstarlifter/doc/docs/how_to/chart_data_points.md

 ## How to change the number of data points on a chart

-1. Click the chart's 3 line menu to open the chart definition
+1. Click the 3 line menu in the top left corner of the chart to open the chart definition

 <img src="../assets/chart_sort_2.png"  style="width:200px" class="border"></img>